 Built in the mid-1800s, Fort Zachary Taylor is Florida’s southernmost state park.
-Guided tours are offered daily and are a great way to learn more about the history of your chosen vacation destination.
-Known by the locals as “Fort Zach”, this natural Key West beach, with its mild currents, is a favorite for swimming and snorkeling and one of the best locales for beach scuba diving in the Florida Keys.
+Guided tours are offered daily and are a great way to learn more about the history of Key West.
+Known by the locals as “Fort Zach”, this natural Key West beach, with its mild currents, is a favorite for swimming and snorkeling and is considered one of the best locales for beach scuba diving in the Florida Keys.
 Fort Zachary Taylor also offers great saltwater fishing, spots for afternoon picnicking, and two nature trails where you have the chance to spot rare and exotic birds who call Key West home.

 NAS Key West Truman Annex Beach